assaflevy/practical_reverse_engineering/README.md

 # practical_reverse_engineering
-Answers to and comments on exercizes from the book Practical Reverse Engineering
+Answers to and comments on exercises from the book Practical Reverse Engineering